-How to Redo Your Pantry on a Budget in One Day!
+How to Redo Your Pantry on a Budget in 1 Day!

 Replacing the wire shelving in our pantry with adjustable shelves has been on our to-do list forever, but it’s one of those home improvement projects we kept putting off.
 I thought about hiring a closet organization company, but after making over our garage I knew we could finish this project within a few hours and save a ton of money.
-So Sunday afternoon off my husband went to our local home improvement store to buy the supplies while I prepped the pantry.
+So Sunday afternoon my husband went off to our local home improvement store to buy the supplies while I prepped the pantry.
+Here’s a step-by-step guide on how to redo your pantry.

 - 3 White Melamine Adjustable Side Panels 3/4″ x 12″ x 97″